 Asthma comes in many different forms, from mild to severe.
 Also, it can be debilitating.

 The underlying cause of asthma is inflammation and swelling of the airways.
 Medications such as salbutamol are most commonly used for treating childhood asthma — however, these medications can form tolerance, meaning that the more your child uses it, the less effective it becomes over time.
 Eventually, you will need to increase the dose or find another medication to relieve symptoms.

 CBD is a potent anti-inflammatory compound that acts on several inflammatory pathways leading to asthmatic reactions (such as TNF-a, IL-6, IL-4, and IL-13).
 It works best as a preventative for asthma attacks, rather than as a direct treatment.
 For that, you’re best to stick to the beta-adrenergic agonists included in your child’s puffer.

 As a daily supplement, CBD is suggested to resist the immune activation involved with asthma.
 It also relaxes the muscles lining the airway and lowers stress levels — both of which heavily contribute to an asthmatic reaction.

-Children are especially prone to experiencing motion sickness.
+Children are especially prone to experiencing nausea and motion sickness.
 There are many reasons for this, but the most common theory is that it’s a direct result of their smaller ear canals.
 This is also why children are more likely to experience inner or middle ear infections than adults.